vivianblanco-tech/device-flow/SAMPLE_DATA_ENHANCEMENT_SUMMARY.md

 ## Conclusion

-The sample data has been comprehensively enhanced to reflect **all current functionalities** of the Laptop Tracking System, including:
+The sample data has been comprehensively enhanced to reflect **all current functionalities** of Align, including:

 - ✅ All three shipment types (single, bulk, warehouse-to-engineer)
 - ✅ All eight shipment statuses